 A ‘full dignified life in America’ means a life with equal access to quality education, both secular and religious for men and women, decent housing, full employment opportunities for all people and a society free of white supremacy and other totalitarian inclinations.
 In other words, a truly pluralistic society that protects freedom of religion, freedom of the press, freedom from fear and freedom from want.
 Education is the key that unlocks the mysteries of societal organization *.
 Competency in the professions of law, finance, business administration, technology, and medicine will enable us to begin to cast off the chains of oppression in its many forms and forge a future based on the guidance of Allah in light of contemporary scientific knowledge.

 “We take the name “Sapelo” from one of the first communities of African Muslims in the United States founded in the early 1800s.
 On Sapelo Island, off the coast of Georgia, enslaved African Muslims struggled to hold onto their Islamic roots amidst the dehumanizing institution of slavery.
-Our use of the term “square” is about famous Congo Square and the broad notion of a town square as a communal place of gathering and a cultural hub for African-descended people.
+Our use of the term “square” is about the famous Congo Square and the broad notion of a town square as a communal place of gathering and a cultural hub for African-descended people.

 — Sapelo Square (@SapeloSquare) March 3, 2018

 Black Legacies.
 Black Futures honored #MalcolmX while recognizing 5 years in the game.
 Through it all we learned a few lessons we’d like to share.
 Check out today’s post to find out what they were: https://t.co/pQgQO5ideb #muslim